Frequently Asked Questions (FAQ)

 Where will the data be collected?

 The data collection takes place in two emergency departments of larger hospitals in Switzerland.
-Details of the emergency departments participating in the study and the people staying there will not be published in order to protect the anonymity of all study participants.
+Details about these two emergency departments and the people working or receiving treatment there will not be published in order to protect the anonymity of all study participants.

 Am I obliged to participate in this study?

 No. Participation in the study is voluntary.
-You can refuse to participate or withdraw at any time without giving reasons and without any disadvantages for you.
+You can refuse to participate or withdraw at any time without giving reasons and without having to fear any disadvantages.
 Of course, individual questions may also remain unanswered.

 We require your written consent if you wish to participate in this study.
-The declaration of consent is available for download on this website in the “Declaration of consent” tab.
+The declaration of consent is available for download on this website in the “Consent Forms” tab.
 You do not have to print out the document yourself!
 The researchers will have consent forms with them on each observation day, which you can sign on site.

 I am a member of the medical staff in one of the participating emergency departments.
 What does my participation involve?

-AOn various observation days, one of the researchers observes you and your colleagues and patients.
-The researcher makes her observations from a central location in the emergency room.
+On various observation days, one of the researchers observes you as you go about your tasks, examinations, and consultations in the emergency department.
+The researcher makes her observations from a central location in the emergency department.
 If you allow it, the researcher will accompany you during your shift in order to better understand your personal working environment (your activities, responsibilities and interactions).
-In concrete terms, this means that the researcher will accompany you at work in phases.
 You decide whether and for how long the researcher may accompany you during a shift.
 The researcher writes notes about her observations.
 In quieter phases and if you allow it, the researcher will ask you questions.
-If you agree, the researcher will interview you at a later date to go into detail about your experiences in an emergency.
-However, the interview is optional.
-You can decide in the course of the observations whether you would like to take the time for an interview.
+If you agree, the researcher will interview you at a later date to talk with you in detail about your experiences in the emergency department.
+The interview is optional, however.
+You can decide in the course of the observations whether you would like to take the time for an interview or not.

 I am a patient in one of the participating emergency departments or am accompanying someone who is being treated there.
 What does my participation involve?

-The researcher sits with you in the waiting room and accompanies you to examinations and consultations with doctors and nursing staff.
+The researcher sits with you in the waiting room and accompanies you to examinations and consultations with doctors and nurses.
 The researcher will write notes about your activities and interactions.
-In the waiting times between examinations, the researcher may ask you questions about your impressions of the emergency room so far.
-You can ask the researcher to leave the treatment room at any time or not to ask you any questions.
-If you agree, the researcher will interview you at a later date, when you have recovered and are feeling better, to go into more detail about your experiences in the emergency room.
+In the waiting times between examinations, the researcher may ask you questions about your impressions of the emergency department and the treatment you have received.
+You can ask the researcher to leave the examination room at any time or request not to be asked any questions.
+If you agree, the researcher will interview you at a later date - once you have recovered and are feeling better - to go into more detail about your experiences in the emergency room.
 However, the interview is optional.
 You can decide in the course of the observations whether you would like to take the time for an interview.

 What are the risks of participating?